 "Not if the answer is relevant to our situation."

 "I wanted to spend some time alone with you," she mumbled.

 "I wanted to spend some time alone with you."
-She turned away, could feel her cheeks flushing.
+She turned away and could feel her cheeks flushing.

-"This is not what I had in mind, Mister Spock."
+"This isn't what I had in mind, Mister Spock."
 She sighed wistfully.
 "I was thinking a secluded but tastefully appointed bungalow.
 Champagne, chocolates, caviar."

 "I do not eat caviar."

 "Well, the robot Spock might have."
 She frowned at him.
 "So us being here is obviously not my fault.
 That leaves you.
 What was your little shore-leave scenario?"